FreeCAD/FreeCAD-documentation/wiki/Draft_Trimex.md

 The <img alt="" src=images/Draft_Trimex.svg  style="width:24px;"> **Draft Trimex** command [trims or extends](#Trim_or_extend.md) a selected object.
 Intersections with the edge of another object can be used to determine new endpoints.
 The command can also be used to [extrude](#Extrude.md) a face, in which case it creates a [Part Extrude](Part_Extrude.md) object.

  <img alt="" src=images/Draft_trimex_example.jpg  style="width:400px;">
-*Top: a Draft Wire extended and then trimmed.
-Bottom: a face extruded into a solid body.*
+*Top: a Draft Wire extended and then trimmed.<br>Bottom: a face extruded into a solid body.*

 ## Trim or extend